Zakyahouu/MadrassaPlay/client/public/assets/README.md

 4. Add your actual platform screenshots and videos
 5. Test the interactive features and animations

-The landing page is now ready with Stripe-style dynamic presentation while maintaining your unique MadrassaPlay identity!
+The landing page is now ready with Stripe-style dynamic presentation while maintaining your unique Wajibet identity!